INTRODUCTION TO THE RULES AND COLOR GROUPS

 January Jones is a LIGHT, and has an overall low contrast level.
 Her hair, skin and eyes are all similarly light, which makes her look all light grey.

-(If you are dark but have a medium to low contrast level, you are probably one of the pure, muted, or softer groups).
+(If you have a dark coloring, but have a medium to low contrast level, you probably belong in one of the pure, muted, or soft groups).

 DEEP COOL or DEEP WARM,